jameshanlon/jameshanlon.github.io/content/hex-processor.md

 {% import 'post-macros.html' as macros %}

-This note walks through a hardware implementation of a simple processor and complete compiler for a sequential programming language targeted at it.
+This note walks through a hardware implementation of a simple processor and complete compiler for a programming language targeted at it.
 The processor architecture is designed to as simple as possible but provide a sensible target for the compilation of complex programs using simple strategies.
 The implementation of the processor and its supporting tooling is small and self contained so to be understandable and easily extendable.
 Besides being an interesting side project, my motivation was to create a complete example as a point of reference to explain how programming languages work and correspond to the underlying hardware of a computer processor, or to provide a useful reference for compilers and simulators, a starting point for another project or just a curiosity in itself.

 First, to provide some background.
 The project is based on the Hex processor architecture that was designed by [David